The-Web-Scraping-Playbook/awesome-shopee-scrapers/README.md

 - Click **[New Issue](../../issues/new)** on this repo
 - Include the GitHub URL, language, and brief description
-- We’ll validate and include it in the next update
+- We'll validate and include it in the next update

 All contributions welcome!
 We'll vet and include approved scrapers in the next update.